Upon arrival to Las Vegas airport, 24 couples grab marriage licenses

 “It was spontaneous, an act of God,” Jones, 59, said.

-But the Shades had scheduled within their travel plans the stop to the temporary office, which was decorated with hearts on the back wall and red ribbon along the counter where sat a chocolate candy tray.
+But the other couple had scheduled within their travel plans the stop to the temporary office, which was decorated with hearts on the back wall and red ribbon along the counter where sat a chocolate candy tray.

-T.C. and Shade, both in their 70s, said they began dating in 1990 and, after Shade proposed at the beginning of the month, they were youthfully embracing making it official.
+TC and Jay Shade, both in their 70s, said they began dating in 1990 and, after he proposed at the beginning of the month, they were youthfully embracing making it official.

 The wait was far less for Jones and Ingram, who met in late 2017 after Jones, who regularly visits Charleston for the Lowcountry Jazz Festival, stayed in property owned by Ingram.